-(a) Engage in the practice of counseling alcohol and drug abusers; and

-(b) Diagnose or classify a person as an alcoholic or drug abuser.

-641C.430 The Board may issue a certificate as a problem gambling counselor to:
+| or licensed clinical alcohol and drug abuse counselor: - 31 (a) Engage in the practice of counseling alcohol and drug 32 abusers; and - (b) Diagnose or classify a person as an alcoholic or drug abuser. - Sec.
+56. NRS 641C.430 is hereby amended to read as follows: - 641C.430 The Board may issue a certificate as a problem gambling counselor to: - 1.
+A person who: - (a) Is not less than 21 years of age; - (b) Is a citizen of the United States or is lawfully entitled to remain and work in the United States; - (c) Has received a bachelor's degree, master's degree or a doctoral degree from an accredited college or university in a field of social science approved by the Board; - (d) Has completed not less than 60 hours of training specific to problem gambling approved by the Board;

+- (e) Has completed at least 2,000 hours of supervised counseling of problem gamblers in a setting approved by the Board; - (f) Passes the written examination prescribed by the Board pursuant to NRS 641C.290; - (g) Presents himself when scheduled for an interview at a meeting of the Board; - (h) Pays the fees required pursuant to NRS 641C.470; and - (i) Submits all information required to complete an application for a certificate. - 2.
 A person who:

-- (b) Is a citizen of the United States or is lawfully entitled to remain and work in the United States; - (c) Has received a bachelor's degree, master's degree or a doctoral degree from an accredited college or university in a field of social science approved by the Board; - (d) Has completed not less than 60 hours of training specific to problem gambling approved by the Board; - (e) Has completed at least 2,000 hours of supervised counseling of problem gamblers in a setting approved by the Board; - (f) Passes the written examination prescribed by the Board pursuant to NRS 641C.290; - (g) Presents himself when scheduled for an interview at a meeting of the Board; - (h) Pays the fees required pursuant to NRS 641C.470; and - (i) Submits all information required to complete an application for a certificate. - 2.
-A person who: - (a) Is not less than 21 years of age; - (b) Is a citizen of the United States or is lawfully entitled to remain and work in the United States; - (c) Is licensed as: - (1) A clinical social worker pursuant to chapter 641B of NRS; - (2) A clinical professional counselor pursuant to chapter 641A of NRS; - (3) A marriage and family therapist pursuant to chapter 641A of NRS; - (4) A physician pursuant to chapter 630 of NRS; - master's degree or a doctoral degree from an accredited college or university;
+- (a) Is not less than 21 years of age; - (b) Is a citizen of the United States or is lawfully entitled to remain and work in the United States; - (c) Is licensed as: - (1) A clinical social worker pursuant to chapter 641B of NRS; - (2) A clinical professional counselor pursuant to chapter 641A of NRS; - (3) A marriage and family therapist pursuant to chapter 641A of NRS: - (4) A physician pursuant to chapter 630 of NRS; - [(4)] (5) A nurse pursuant to chapter 632 of NRS and has received a master's degree or a doctoral degree from an accredited college or university; - [(5)] (6) A psychologist pursuant to chapter 641 of NRS; [or (6)] (7) An alcohol and drug abuse counselor pursuant to this chapter; or - (8) A clinical alcohol and drug abuse counselor pursuant to this chapter; - (d) Has completed not less than 60 hours of training specific to problem gambling approved by the Board; - (e) Has completed at least 1,000 hours of supervised counseling of problem gamblers in a setting approved by the Board; - (f) Passes the written examination prescribed by the Board pursuant to NRS 641C.290; - (g) Pays the fees required pursuant to NRS 641C.470; and - (h) Submits all information required to complete an application for a certificate. - Sec.

-(6) A psychologist pursuant to chapter 641 of NRS; for

-- (6)] (7) An alcohol and drug abuse counselor pursuant to this chapter; or - (8) A clinical alcohol and drug abuse counselor pursuant to this chapter; (d) Has completed not less than 60 hours of training specific to problem - gambling approved by the Board 1000 hours of supervised counseling of problem - (e) Has completed at least 1,000 hours of supervised counseling of problem gamblers in a setting approved by the Board; - (f) Passes the written examination prescribed by the Board pursuant to NRS 641C.290; - (g) Pays the fees required pursuant to NRS 641C.470; and - (h) Submits all information required to complete an application for a certificate.

-[Sec.
-39.]
-Sec.
 57. NRS 641C.470 is hereby amended to read as follows: 641C.470 1.
 The Board shall charge and collect not more than the following fees:

-For the initial application for a license or certificate For the renewal of a license or certificate as an alcohol and drug abuse counselor, a license as [an-advanced] a clinical alcohol and drug abuse counselor or a certificate as a problem gambling counselor 300 For the renewal of a certificate as a clinical alcohol and drug abuse counselor intern, an alcohol and drug abuse counselor intern or a problem gambling counselor intern75 For the renewal of a delinquent license or certificate For the restoration of an expired license or certificate For the restoration or reinstatement of a suspended or revoked license or certificate For the issuance of a license or certificate without examination For an examination For the approval of a course of continuing education150
+For the issuance of an initial license or certificate \$60 For the renewal of a license or certificate as an alcohol and drug abuse counselor, a license as a clinical alcohol and drug abuse counselor or a certificate as a problem gambling counselor 300 For the renewal of a certificate as a clinical alcohol and drug abuse counselor intern, an alcohol and drug abuse counselor intern or a problem gambling counselor intern 75 For the renewal of a delinquent license or certificate For the restoration of an expired license or certificate 150 For the restoration or reinstatement of a suspended or revoked license or certificate 300 For the issuance of a license or certificate without examination 150 For an examination For the approval of a course of continuing 150 education 150 Cacanon 130